 * Strategic Asset Allocation does not insure a profit or protect against loss.

 Dynamic Asset Allocation

-The resulting conclusion from those two historic market downturns was that diversification failed to work as good in practice as it did in theory… and at the worst possible time.
+The resulting conclusion from these historic market downturns was that diversification failed to work as good in practice as it did in theory… and at the worst possible time.
 Because of that, Modern Portfolio Theory (MPT) and its core component strategies, asset allocation and rebalancing – indeed, any investment strategy not involving cash in a mattress – came under attack.
 Long-term investment professionals like ourselves were even found asking: are we missing something?
 Our conclusion: even the best-designed MPT/asset allocation/rebalancing system is not infallible, which presents significantly enhanced risk to clients near or already in their retirement years.

 From these experiences, combined with several years of in depth market study and research, we have determined that a second important type of asset allocation is essential for our portfolios: dynamic asset allocation; and we have added that into our models alongside our fundamental and foundational strategic asset allocation approach.
 Whereas strategic asset allocation continues its proactive approach by establishing long-term weightings of asset class allocations and staying fully invested through market ups and downs, dynamic asset allocation seeks to be more reactive to significant market movements, specifically attempting first and foremost to provide greater downside protection during protracted market declines.